baiox86/odf-ofm-mininet-install/README.md

 # ODF, OFM and Mininet install scripts

-Script to install OpenDaylight, OpenFlow Manager and mininet as well as configure them using vagrant.
+Script to install OpenDaylight (karaf), OpenFlow Manager and mininet as well as configure them using vagrant.
 This script was made to reduce the tears and suffering of my fellow college students.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+If you're here for the LTI Class, check the EXTRAS section, after installing.

 ### Prerequisites